St. Lucia Warbler is one of several colourful endemics we hope to see. Photo: Stuart Elsom

 Day 9: This morning we’ll reluctantly leave our hotel and the island of St Vincent with a short flight back to St Lucia.
 Here we’ll spend the rest of the day looking for species we may have missed, or trying to get better views of those we saw earlier, or just savouring island life, which will be rounded off with a farewell meal.
 Night in Rodney Bay.

-Day 10: We have a leisurely day today, taking in some of the key birding sites in the north of the island before heading south to pay another visit to the Aupicot Wetlands to look for any new arrivals.
-We’ll remain in the south of the island before travelling to the airport in time to check-in for our flight back to London where the tour ends on Day 11.
+Day 10: We have a leisurely day taking in some of the key birding sites in the north of the island before heading south to pay another visit to the Aupicot Wetlands to look for any new arrivals.
+We’ll remain in the south of the island before travelling to the airport where the tour ends.